 If you are having to constantly bump up the heater to keep things in the house cozy, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several things that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some attention to your thermostat.

 6. Humidity Issues

 In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the temperature.
 Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
 Low humidity can even negatively impact wooden floors and furniture.
 Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues

-Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to resolving them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to resolving them.

-So you do all your homework and decide you do need a new heating unit, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your research and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.